Thermochron

 Thermochron.reltrackdensityMethod

-reltrackdensity(t, T, am::AnnealingModel)
+reltrackdensity(t, TK, am::AnnealingModel)

 Calculate the relative track density ρ corresponding to a given relative track length r